neo4j/neo4j-javascript-driver/README.md

 Tests **require** latest [Testkit 4.3](https://github.com/neo4j-drivers/testkit/tree/4.3), Python3 and Docker.

-Testkit is needed to be cloned and configured to run against the Javascript Lite Driver.
+Testkit is needed to be cloned and configured to run against the JavaScript Lite Driver.
 Use the following steps to configure Testkit.

 1. Clone the Testkit repository